Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 8 NFL, NBA, more

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-After two NBA games on Tuesday's Opening Night, there are a dozen contests on Wednesday, giving ample wagering opportunities across the best DFS apps.
-In addition to NBA predictions, you can also make NFL player props on the upcoming Thursday Night Football contest with the Betr Picks promo code CBSSPORTS.
-It features the Chargers hosting the Vikings, so whether you want to make picks on the gridiron, the hardwood, or both, Betr Picks gives you options.
+NFL Week 8 begins with a Thursday Night Football contest between the Los Angeles Chargers and Minnesota Vikings.
+Thursday also features a pair of NBA games, and it's the eve of Game 1 of the World Series on Friday.
+This confluence of sporting events will be popular to wager on across the best DFS apps.
+You can utilize the Betr Picks promo code CBSSPORTS on one of them, which only further incentivizes users to make NFL player props or picks on the other sports.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.